 Having the proper gear to do the job is essential.
 Cameras have lots of nooks and grannies, and unmentionable gunk often accumulates in these tiny places.
 Around the dials on the top of the body, surrounding the viewfinder, and on the leatherette – think of all those hands that have gripped, sweated, and smeared on your new toy.
 Eurgh!
 Luckily, decades of dirt can be easily cleaned away with nothing more than soapy water, lens cleaner, a pack of cotton buds (Q-tips), and two or three microfibre cloths (both damp and dry).

-For the first cleaning of the external body, you don’t want the cloth to be soaking wet, just damp.
+For cleaning of the external body of the camera, you don’t want the cloth to be soaking wet, just damp.
 Patience, good lighting, and cleaning a small portion at a time are all keys to success.
-After the initial once-over, go in with the cotton buds, dipped in a bit of soapy water (you can also use isopropyl alcohol or lighter fluid, everyone has a preference) to get into all the tiny nooks and crannies.
+After the initial once-over, go in with the cotton buds, dipped in a bit of soapy water (you can also use isopropyl alcohol, everyone has a preference) to get into all the tiny nooks and crannies.
 A toothbrush is also helpful for reaching the hardest and finest areas (think the knurling of an ISO dial, where plenty of dirt can hide).

 The inside of a camera can also suffer if not stored and cleaned properly – the main offender being the foam light seals that line the camera back door.
 These degrade over time, and can turn into a crumbly, sticky mess that can be a real pain to clean and replace.
 It’s worth looking at the light seals inside any camera you’re buying, if possible, to save yourself extra work further down the line.